M66B/FairEmail/docs/FAQ-zh-rCN.md

 Be aware that you need to leave the "less secure apps" settings screen by using the back arrow to apply the setting.

 If you use this method, you should use a [strong password](https://en.wikipedia.org/wiki/Password_strength) for your Gmail account, which is a good idea anyway.
 Note that using the [standard](https://tools.ietf.org/html/rfc3501) IMAP protocol in itself is not less secure.
-Note that using the [standard](https://tools.ietf.org/html/rfc3501) IMAP protocol in itself is not less secure.

 When "less secure apps" is not enabled, you'll get the error *Authentication failed - invalid credentials* for accounts (IMAP) and *Username and Password not accepted* for identities (SMTP).